PremiumCashew/premiumcashew.github.io/BestOf/cookware.md

 # Cookware

-Do I know anything about ccokware?
+Do I know anything about cookware?
 No!
 I can barely cook curry.

 But what I do know is [Wisdom of the crowds](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd) works.
 After looking up reviews of top cookware sets across various websites, I aggregated them to make my decision.